Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 For one, no one uses it.
 Even most die-hard Visual Basic programmers use C# instead nowadays.
 BASIC is too dissimilar from most other languages to be a good starting one anyway.

 I'd start with Java or C#.
 Both easy to use, both use fairly common skills that will translate to other languages easily.
 Both are employable languages.
-If you don't mind being Microsoft's biatch C# has the nicer IDE to get deve
+If you don't mind being Microsoft's biatch C# has the nicer IDE to get developing against- but you're pretty much guaranteed to be doing purely windows based stuff.
+Java gives you the opportunity to work on anything.

 Re: (Score:3)